scikit-mobility/scikit-mobility/README.md

 ```
 	54

-Note that the `TrajDataFrame` structure as the `parameters` attribute, which indicates the list of operations that have been applied to the `TrajDataFrame`.
+Note that the `TrajDataFrame` structure as the `parameters` attribute, which indicates the operations that have been applied to the `TrajDataFrame`.
 This attribute is a dictionary the key of which is the signature of the function applied.

 #### Stop detection
 Some points in a trajectory can represent Point-Of-Interests (POIs) such as schools, restaurants, and bars, or they can represent user-specific places such as home and work locations.
 These points are usually called Stay Points or Stops, and they can be detected in different ways.
 A common approach is to apply spatial clustering algorithms to cluster trajectory points by looking at their spatial proximity.
-In scikit-mobility, the `stops` function, contained in the `detection` module, finds the stay points visited by an object.
+In scikit-mobility, the `stops` function, contained in the `detection` module, finds the stay points visited by a moving object.
 For instance, to identify the stops where the object spent at least `minutes_for_a_stop` minutes within a distance `spatial_radius_km \time stop_radius_factor`, from a given point, we can use the following code:

 ```python
 >>> from skmob.preprocessing import detection